 Author Nev March is the first Indian-born writer to win Minotaur Books/Mystery Writers of America’s Award for Best First Crime Fiction.
 Her debut novel Murder in Old Bombay was an Edgar and Anthony finalist.

 Nev’s books deal with issues of identity, race and moral boundaries.
 Her sequel, Peril at the Exposition is set at the 1893 World’s Fair, during a time of conflict that planted the seeds of today’s red-blue political divide.
 In Captain Jim and Lady Diana’s third adventure The Spanish Diplomat’s Secret they face a strange, otherworldly foe who causes Jim to question the nature of justice.
+In The Silversmith’s Puzzle, (May 2025) Captain Jim and Diana race back to colonial India to rescue Diana’s beloved brother Adi, who is accused of murder.

 Send me a note